-Now that you have learned about the advanced language features in Java, the next two chapters will take you inside a modern Java development shop.
-In Chapter 2, the habits, tools, and methodologies that make an effective Java developer will be discussed.
+Now that you have learned about the advanced language features in Java, the next two chapters take you inside a modern Java development shop.
+In Chapter 2, the habits, tools, and methodologies that make an effective Java developer are discussed.